 Unitil has a revolving credit facility with a group of banks that extends to October 8, 2013.
-The borrowing limit under the revolving credit facility is \$80.0 million.
-There was \$66.8 million and \$64.5 million in short-term debt outstanding through bank borrowings under the revolving credit facility at December 31, 2010 and December 31, 2009, respectively.
-The total amount of credit available under the Company's revolving credit facility was \$13.2 million and \$15.5 million at December 31, 2010 and December 31, 2009, respectively.
+The borrowing limit under the revolving credit facility was \$115.0 million at December 31, 2011 and \$80.0 million at December 31, 2010.
+There was \$87.9 million and \$66.8 million in short-term debt outstanding through bank borrowings under the revolving credit facility at December 31, 2011 and December 31, 2010, respectively.
+The total amount of credit available under the Company's revolving credit facility was \$27.1 million and \$13.2 million at December 31, 2011 and December 31, 2010, respectively.
 The revolving credit facility contains customary terms and conditions for credit facilities of this type, including, without limitation, covenants restricting the Company's ability to incur liens, merge or consolidate with another entity or change its line of business.
 The revolving credit agreement also contains a covenant restricting the Company's ability to permit funded debt to exceed 65% of capitalization at the end of each fiscal quarter.
-As of December 31, 2010 and December 31, 2009, the Company was in compliance with the financial covenants contained in the revolving credit agreement.
+As of December 31, 2011 and December 31, 2010, the Company was in compliance with the financial covenants contained in the revolving credit agreement.